Glasgow: Kelvingrove, Hunterian, Botanical Gardens, Riverside Museum

 Lord Kelvin, who, when he wasn’t lording his lordship over people, went by the name of William Thomson, taught mathematics and engineering at the University of Glasgow.

-Here are couple of pics from inside the more eclectic room.
+Here are a couple of pics from inside the more eclectic room.
 I didn’t take my usual copious photos in that room either.
 I’m slipping.
-Be sure to ask for your money back when you exit this blog.
+Remember to ask for your money back when you exit this blog.

 University of Glasgow